 why am I doing this…

 I got to the section of the route where the trail takes a sharp turn south and starts the long climb up to Blea Tarn, looking up I could see the other runners struggling up the hill.
-Someone with a yellow number (a lakeland 100 runner) went past me, puffing, panting and not looking at all well, but he was still moving.
+Someone with a yellow number (a Lakeland 100 runner) went past me, puffing, panting and not looking at all well, but he was still moving.
 I remember thinking do I look like that?

 Screw that, let get this done.

-I left the poles stashed as it was to dark to use them safely, caught up with bloke doing the hundred and together we climbed.
+I left the poles stashed as it was too dark to use them safely, caught up with bloke doing the hundred and together we climbed.
 I’m not sure who helped who but by the time we got to the top he was moving better and my pace and mood were both lifted a little.
 Sometimes all you need is a little encouragement, or maybe it’s sharing a moan, either way, it worked.

 The light level had started to drop so just before Blea Tarn I turned on my light, I didn’t really need it just yet but better safe than sorry, especially under the cover of the trees near the tarn.
 Running down Blea Moss to the compulsory unmanned checkpoint on the road I felt good as the route turned east and I spotted Little Langdale Tarn in the distance before heading south once more up and over a few quarries to the last checkpoint at Low Tilberthwaite car park.

 I remember thinking ‘only a parkrun to go’ but if there’s a parkrun out there like that last 3 miles it’s not something I’d take on lightly.
-North of Coniston the fell was undulating, ankle twisting, rocky and wet, it was the toughest bit so far but the killer was the 1/2 mile decent before the final road section.
-On legs which had no strength left, concentration at maximum and fighting to keep my vision focussed on the trail the rocky decent was brutal, for me it was un-runnable and almost un-walkable in places.
+North of Coniston the fell was undulating, ankle twisting, rocky and wet, it was the toughest bit so far but the killer was the 1/2 mile descent before the final road section.
+On legs which had no strength left, concentration at maximum and fighting to keep my vision focused on the trail the rocky descent was brutal, for me it was un-runnable and almost un-walkable in places.
 All I kept thinking was don’t fall now, if you fall here it’s going to hurt… a lot.

 Don’t fall now…